Top 6 Nutrition and Hydration Tips for High Altitude

 Tip #5: Load up on iron before your high altitude trip

 You want to start your trip with adequate iron stores.
 Attempting a high-altitude adventure with low iron stores will leave you feeling fatigued.
 If you plan a high-altitude climb or climb at high altitude frequently, it’s worth checking your iron.
 Go to a physician at least six weeks before your trip and ask for some blood work to be drawn to test your iron stores.
-If you have any abnormalities, talk with your doctor and/or sports dietitian about supplementation and adding iron-rich foods into your diet.
+If you have any abnormalities, talk with your doctor and/or sports dietitian about supplementation and adding iron-rich foods to your diet.

 Sources of iron: